saurabharora90/saurabharora90.github.io/_posts/2020-02-26-cleaner-pull-request.md

 ### Choosing a Code Style

 Our entire team wasn't picky about what code style we chose.
 The only consideration we had was it should require minimal setup effort and should be easy for a new developer to adopt.
-Since our codebase is a mixture of JAVA and Kotlin code, we needed guides and tools for both.
+Since our codebase is a mixture of Java and Kotlin code, we needed guides and tools for both.

-### Code Style and Formatting JAVA Code
+### Code Style and Formatting Java Code

-For JAVA, the process was really straight forward.
+For Java, the process was really straight forward.
 We decided to stick with the IDE defaults without adding any customization to it.

 We used [Checkstyle](https://checkstyle.sourceforge.io/) to help capture any formatting errors.